-- Chill dough for at least 3 hours and up to 3 days.
+- Chill dough for at least 1 hour and up to 3 days.

-- Bake 8-9 minutes until barely golden brown.
+- Bake 8-9 minutes in preheated oven at 350 degrees Fahrenheit until barely golden brown.
 Cool on cookie sheet for 5-10 minutes.
 They continue to firm as they sit on the cookie sheets.
 Remove to wire rack.

 - Do not drop cookie dough onto warm cookie sheets.
 Let them cool before making next batch.

 Recipe From: Sally’s Baking Addiction